code-pushup/cli/packages/cli/docs/custom-plugins.md

 It enables you to implement nearly any kind of metric you want to track progress with minimum effort.
 In this section we will go through the steps needed to create a custom plugin and integrate it in your project.

-## Setup the core config
+## Set up the core config

 To start crafting custom plugins you need a minimum `code-pushup.config.(ts|js|mjs)` file maintaining a `plugins` property. property.
-All plugins are registered in a core config object and can take potential options to configure its behaviour.
+All plugins are registered in a core configuration object and can take potential options to configure its behaviour.
 The following example shows where to register the plugin:

 ```typescript